-As you know we’ve been really busy developing our training course for BRC Packaging Issue 6 and in doing so, have come across a number of problems – which is one of the main reasons why our conversion training release is delayed, so apologies to those of you who are waiting – we are working as fast as we can for you!
+As you may be aware, we came across a number of problems developing our training course for BRC Packaging Issue 6, which is one of the main reasons why our conversion training release was delayed, so apologies to those of you who were waiting – it’s now ready and can be found here.

 The other problems that we’ve found are as follows: